bitcoin/bitcoin/README.md

 1. To run Omni Core in testnet mode, run Omni Core with the following option in place: `-testnet`.

-2. To receive OMNI (and TOMNI) on testnet please send TBTC to `moneyqMan7uh8FqdCA2BV5yZ8qVrc9ikLP`.
-For each 1 TBTC you will receive 100 OMNI and 100 TOMNI.
+2. To receive OMN (and TOMN) on testnet please send TBTC to `moneyqMan7uh8FqdCA2BV5yZ8qVrc9ikLP`.
+For each 1 TBTC you will receive 100 OMN and 100 TOMN.

 Dependencies
 ------------